MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-privacy.md

 > [!IMPORTANT]
 > Microsoft will not transfer to any third party (not even for storage purposes) data that you provide to Microsoft through the use of our business cloud services that are covered under the [Microsoft Online Services Terms](https://go.microsoft.com/fwlink/p/?linkid=2050263).

-## How long does Microsoft Teams retain our data?
+## How long does Microsoft Teams retain data?

 Microsoft retains your data for the life of your account **unless that data is first deleted by you or your admin**.
 You have control of your own content like chat messages, e-mail. voicemail and files through your Office applications.